Shanghainese: Grammar

-Grammar

 Like other Sinitic languages, Shanghainese is an isolating language that lacks marking for tense, person, case, number or gender.
 Similarly, there is no distinction for tense or person in verbs, with word order and particles generally expressing these grammatical characteristics.
 There are, however, three important derivational processes in Shanghainese.
 However, some analyses do suggest that one can analyse Shanghainese to have tenses.

 Although formal inflection is very rare in all varieties of Chinese, there does exist in Shanghainese a morpho-phonological tone sandhi that Zhu (2006) identifies as a form of inflection since it forms new words out of pre-existing phrases.
 This type of inflection is a distinguishing characteristic of all Northern Wu dialects.

 Affixation, generally (but not always) taking the form of suffixes, occurs rather frequently in Shanghainese, enough so that this feature contrasts even with other Wu varieties, although the line between suffix and particle is somewhat nebulous.
 Most affixation applies to adjectives.
 In the example below, the term 頭勢 (deu-sy) can be used to change an adjective to a noun.